 Many ransomware victims feel obliged to pay up, because it’s the quickest and least expensive way to get back to business as usual.

 But what’s the alternative?
 Take a look at our seven-step guide to find out.

-1. Prepare for an attack by backing up your data
+1) Prepare for attack: back up your data